sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

     This device is not whitelisted.
 Please contact support@sparkfun.com to get your subscription activated.
 Please reference device ID: [device ID]

 This message is seen whenever the PointPerfect service is not aware of the given device.
-Please use the [subscription form](https://www.sparkfun.com/rtk_torch_registration) or contact support@sparkfun.com with your device ID (see [Obtaining the Device ID](menu_pointperfect.md#obtaining-the-device-id) above).
+Please use the subscription form or contact support@sparkfun.com with your device ID (see [Obtaining the Device ID](#obtaining-the-device-id) above).
+[Go here for RTK Torch](https://www.sparkfun.com/rtk_torch_registration) subscriptions.
+[Go here for RTK EVK](https://www.sparkfun.com/rtk_evk_registration) subscriptions.

 ### Device Deactivated